 Here's how everything comes together in the Dropdown component:

 For us this meant that we weren’t able to access each item as we normally would when mapping over the original items array.
-The only prop we could access via the state was the item key (id) that was originally set in the mapToAriaProps method.
+The only prop we could access via the state was the item key (

 You can find a working example of the Dropdown on GitHub.
 Feel free to use and adapt it to suit your needs.
 Also, we appreciate your feedback!